 GLOBAL MARKETS-Dollar, stocks advance on U.S. jobless data

-* New U.S. jobless claims near six-year low in latest week
+* New U.S. jobless claims fall near six-year low last week

 * Dollar gains on U.S. data, weakness in euro